pyinat/pyinaturalist/docs/general_usage.rst

 User Agent
 ----------
-While not mandatory, it is considered good practice in the iNaturalist community to set a custom `user-agent <https://en.wikipedia.org/wiki/User_agent>`_ header to your API calls.
-That allows iNaturalist to identify "who's doing what" with their APIs, and maybe contact you back in case they want to start a discussion about how you use them.

-It is recommended to set this user-agent field to either something that identifies the project (``MyCoolAndroidApp/2.0``) or its contact person (``Jane Doe, iNat user XXXXXX, jane@doe.net``).
+While not mandatory, it's good practice to include a `user-agent <https://en.wikipedia.org/wiki/User_agent>`_ in your API calls.
+This field can be either something that identifies the project or its contact person.

-Pyinaturalist therefore provides a couple of features to make that easy:
+You can either set this globally:
 .. code-block:: python

     import pyinaturalist
     from pyinaturalist.node_api import get_observation

     pyinaturalist.user_agent = "MyCoolAndroidApp/2.0 (using Pyinaturalist)"
     # From now on, all API calls will use this user-agent.

-    t = get_access_token('username', 'password', 'app_id', 'app_secret')
-    do_something_else()
-    get_observation(observation_id=1234)
-    ...

-In the rare cases where you want to use multiple user agents in your script, you can configure it per call:
+Or for individual requests:
 .. code-block:: python

-    get_observation(observation_id=16227955, user_agent='AnotherUserAgent')
+    get_observation(observation_id=16227955, user_agent='Jane Doe <jane.doe@gmail.com>')

-All functions that communicate with the API accept the `user_agent` optional parameter.
-If you don't configure the user agent, `Pyinaturalist/<VERSION>` will be used.
+All API functions accept an optional ``user_agent`` parameter.
+If not configured, ``Pyinaturalist/<VERSION>`` will be used.

 API Recommended Practices